MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 ---

-**What *exactly* are Large Language Models (LLMs) and tools like ChatGPT about?<br>How do they provide value?<br>What goes on behind that text box that you type your prompts into?**
+**What *exactly* are Large Language Models (LLMs) and tools like ChatGPT about?<br>How do they provide value?<br>What goes on behind that text box that you type your inputs into?**

 ---

-LLMs are advanced AI systems trained to process and, based on that, generate human-like text by identifying linguistic patterns.
-Let's go though the topic of LLMs, back to back, from prompt to output, in an understandable fashion.
+LLMs are advanced Artificial Intelligence (AI) systems trained to process and generate human-like text by identifying linguistic patterns.
+Let's go though the topic of LLMs, back to back, from input to output, in an understandable fashion.

+When talking about LLMs, you'll often encounter the term 'prompt'. **A prompt is the input text that you provide to the LLM.** A prompt can be a question, a statement (like an example of text, writing format, etc.), or any other form of text.
+The LLM processes this prompt and generates an output, a so-called response.

-When providing a prompt to an LLM, and reading its output, it quickly becomes clear that there is some notion of experience embedded into the response you receive.
-The LLM may show with its response that it can process and articulate:
+When providing a prompt and reading the response of an LLM, it quickly becomes clear that there is some notion of experience embedded into the response you receive.
+The LLM may show that it can process and articulate:

-- Syntax (structure),
+- Syntax (spelling, sentence structure),
 - Semantics (meaning) and
 - Pragmatics (context and use of language).

-When a user submits a prompt, the LLM's output reflects its ability to generalize from what is called **pretraining**.

-> [!NOTE]
-> **Pretraining** is the process of exposing an LLM to a vast amount of text.
-This way, the LLM is enabled to learn the statistical patterns from said text.

-**Pretraining** constitutes a core objective—not a mere preliminary step—in LLM development.
-Achieving this requires us to walk a systematic sequence of steps.
-The steps outlined in the following will get us there.
+Below we will go through the general steps that LLM development and operation involve.<br>
+We will do this with the example of a chatbot LLM like ChatGPT.

 ---

 ## Pretraining

+When looking at the response of an LLM to a given prompt, the response itself not only reflects the LLM referencing the prompt, but also its ability to generalize from the prompt's contents to a broader context the LLM somehow can reference.
+An LLM is made to generalize from an input to a broader understanding through what is called **pretraining**.

+> [!NOTE]
+> **Pretraining** is the process of exposing an LLM to vast amounts of text.
+Through particular methods of exposure, the LLM is enabled to learn the statistical patterns from said text.
+Only these patterns are retained in the LLM's parameters, but they surprisingly sufficiently capture meaning and contextual interdependencies within text.

+**I know that this sounds like a lot of jargon.
+Don't worry about it, we're only just beginning to go through what all this means.**

+**Pretraining** is a core objective - not some mere preliminary step - in LLM development. *Pretraining* requires us to walk a systematic sequence of steps.
+The steps outlined below will get us a pretrained LLM.

 ### Step 1: Download and Preprocess the Internet

-**If we want to expose an LLM to a vast amount of text, we first need this vast amount of text to expose it to.**
+**If we want to expose an LLM to vast amounts of text, we first have to obtain vast amounts of text.**

 Nowadays, data on the scale of *the entire internet* is used as basis for pretraining LLMs.
-To stick with this idea, *FineWeb*, a curated, filtered copy of textual contents of the internet was made available by and via HuggingFace:
+Thankfully we don't have to scrape the internet ourselves. *FineWeb*, a curated, filtered copy of textual contents of the internet was made available by and via HuggingFace:

 - The *FineWeb* dataset: https://huggingface.co/datasets/HuggingFaceFW/fineweb
 - The accompanying blog post: https://huggingface.co/spaces/HuggingFaceFW/blogpost-fineweb-v1

 ><b>:question: Wait.
-Why do we need this much text in the first place?</b>
+Why would we need <i>this much</i> text in the first place?
+Isn't this really expensive?</b>
 >
->The sheer volume of high quality text is an essential contributor for training LLMs that are knowledgeable, versatile, and capable of understanding and generating text for a wide range of contexts.
-Just based on source and size, we can assume that <i>FineWeb</i> contains a multitude of facetted, diverse and informative texts.
-Exposing an LLM to this will help it learn a broad range of language.
+>Pretraining is widely regarded as the most expensive and vast step for building a capable LLM.
+We don't actually go for volume as such.
+Text diversity and quality are the essential contributors for training LLMs that are knowledgeable, versatile, and capable of understanding and generating text for a wide range of contexts.
+We expect out chatbot LLM to do just that.
+And just based on source and size, we can assume that <i>FineWeb</i> contains a multitude of facetted, diverse and informative texts.
+Exposing an LLM to this text dataset will have it encounter a broad range of language.

-><b>:question: So more is just better?</b>
+><b>:question: So more text to train on is just better?</b>
 >
->Not always.
-If we have a dataset that contains poorly worded or just bad text overall, an LLM pretrained on that will be poorly skilled. <b>An ideal dataset finds a balance between size, quality, diversity and cost for attaining it.</b> Public, curated datasets like <i>FineWeb</i> are a great help with all four of those aspects.
+>No. If we have a dataset that contains a lot of poorly worded or just bad or meaningless text overall (like product listings, repetitions of the same text over and over, no diversity in topics, etc.), an LLM pretrained on it will be poorly skilled. <b>An ideal dataset finds a balance between size, quality, diversity and cost for attaining it.</b> Public, curated datasets like <i>FineWeb</i> are a great help with all four of those aspects.

-HuggingFace did a lot of work ensuring *FineWeb* is a large and high-quality dataset.
-Truth be told, HuggingFace didn't actually crawl for the text data themselves in the first place.
-Instead, they use a copy of [CommonCrawl](https://commoncrawl.org/latest-crawl) as basis.
+HuggingFace did a lot of work ensuring *FineWeb* is a large *but also* high-quality dataset.
+Truth be told, HuggingFace didn't actually crawl for the text data themselves.
+Instead, they used a copy of [CommonCrawl](https://commoncrawl.org/latest-crawl) as basis.
 Since 2007, the organization behind *CommonCrawl* iterates over the internet and takes snapshots of the webpages.
-This is raw, untreated data.
-How did HuggingFace now ensure that the text data selected for *FineWeb* from *CommonCrawl* would be of high quality?
+This is raw, untreated data, and lots of it.

+**How did HuggingFace now ensure that the text data selected from *CommonCrawl* for *FineWeb* would be of high quality?**

 HuggingFace performed a series of what is called **data preprocessing** steps.
-These steps are crucial to ensure that the dataset is clean, consistent, and free of noise.
-More specifically, they went and applied a list of steps to remove low-quality texts from the *CommonCrawl* dataset to create *FineWeb*.
+These steps are crucial to ensure that any retained data is clean, consistent, and free of noise.
+More specifically, they went and applied the list of steps outlined below to remove low-quality texts from the *CommonCrawl* dataset to create *FineWeb*.

-**HuggingFace applies these data preprocessing steps to CommonCrawl to retrieve and assemble *FineWeb*:**
+**HuggingFace applies these data preprocessing steps to CommonCrawl to distill the clean data subset that is *FineWeb*:**

 <center>
   <img src="./img/fineweb_pipeline.png" style="width: auto; height: 210px;" />